-Commander Kristof Langland, of the Royal Canadian Navy, visited the BCIT Downtown Campus Tech Hub this week to discuss the technical roles and technology tools present in a modern navy environment.
+Commander Kristof Langland, of the Royal Canadian Navy, visited the BCIT Downtown Campus TEC (Technology Education and Collaboration) Hub this week to discuss the technical roles and technology tools present in a modern navy environment.

 Computing and Cybersecurity students and faculty learned about Commander Langland’s career path, which started as a programmer in Vancouver in the 1980s.
 After an extensive naval career on both coasts, he is now Chief Information Officer, within the Maritime Forces Pacific, that includes all of the West Coast.